 Aric is the founder of the Kindie Rock band “The Royal Order of Chords and Keys.”
 R.O.C.K. has performed at the Kindiefest Family Music Conference in 2010 (Brooklyn, NY) and at Ann Arbor Summer Fest in 2012.
 In 2011, Aric received the New England Public Radio WFCR Arts and Humanities Award for Emerging Talent for his commitment to the community as a performer and educator.

 Originally from St. Cloud, MN, Aric studied Songwriting at Berklee College of Music in Boston, MA.
 He built a career as an early childhood music educator in New York City, Western Massachusetts and the Twin Cities.
-Currently, Aric teaches his original brand of Family Rock and Future Maestros classes at Sarah Jane's Music School in Northeast Minneapolis.
+Currently, Aric teaches his original brand of Family Rock classes at Sarah Jane's Music School in Northeast Minneapolis.

 "The Jack Black of kids' music" - Daily Hampshire Gazette, 2008